 The French Immersion programs in some areas will require changes in the immediate future.
 The changes might mean in the model of program delivery, boundaries, and/or reviews.
 The GECDSB has sites that will require or have had a solution.
-These are Tecumseh Vista (Elementary), Sandwich West, Belle River (Elementary), Lakeshore Discovery, Legacy Oak Trail, and possibly Marlborough down the road, which are, or have, experienced enrolment pressures.
+These are Tecumseh Vista (Elementary), Sandwich West, Belle River (Elementary), Lakeshore Discovery, Legacy Oak Trail, Marlborough, Gore Hill, Amherstburg, and Central down the road, which are, or have, experienced enrolment pressures.
 Following are possibilities and sites that may, or have been, considered in analyzing our French Immersion challenge.
+Because of Covid, the French Immersion population decreased.
+Some dual track schools have small numbers creating inefficiencies for the system.
+Boundary adjustments are imminent.